wp-plugins/ceceppa-multilingua/readme.txt

 == Screenshots ==

 1. Language configuration
+2. Quick edit mode
-2. List of all posts with their translations
+3. List of all posts with their translations
-3. Translate widget's title
+4. Translate widget's title
-4. Filter widget by language
+5. Filter widget by language
-5. Plugin configuration
+6. Plugin configuration
-6. Link posts
+7. Link posts
-7. Menus configuration
+8. Menus configuration
-8. Translate your theme
+9. Translate your theme

 == Changelog ==

+= 1.5.3 =
+* Added Chinese translation.
+Thanks to Henry Siu
+* Fixed issue when using the function get_term_by( 'slug' ), now wp will return the WP_Term object

+= 1.5.2 =
+* Fixed issue with woocommerce addon and with posts sets as "unique"

+= 1.5.1 =
+* Fixed compatibility with ceceppa's woocommerce addon
+* Security update

-= 1.4.39 =
+= 1.5.0 =
+* Added function icl_get_languages
+* Added serbian thanks to ( http://www.webhostinghub.com )
+* Added support to hreflang tag
+* Fixed feed when "Do nothing" filter is selected
+* Added settings backup/restore
+* Fixed sitemap generation
+* various bug fixes
+* Now you can easily translate any custom post slug
+* forced redirect for translated post/page permalink
+* Added compatibility with WPML icl_get_languages function
+* Fixed issue with menu custom navigation label
+* Fixed category translation issue when the names containing html special chars
+* Added possibility to search in all rows in my translations pages
+* Fixed issue with YOAST 2.x
-* Fixed bug in CMLUtils::get_home_url function
+* Fixed issue with the cml_frontend_hide_translations_for_tags function

 = 1.4.37 =
 * Added warning in languages page if all the changes are not saved yet